GCSE Fine Art

 Students also take a controlled test, taking up to a maximum of ten hours, to produce a final piece of work, with two months to plan and prepare their exam piece.
 The terminal exam work is worth up to 40% of the total marks for the qualification.

 Each student chooses their own starting point for coursework, these are diverse and based on the interests and pursuits of the individual.
-Each student works from personalised schemes of work based on discussion with the Curriculum Lead and LSA.
+Each student works from personalised schemes of work based on discussion with the Curriculum Lead.
 For the Terminal Exam, students choose a starting point from a selection given by the Board.

 Areas of study, in both instances, include; response to stimulus, recording from direct observation, sustaining a chosen study from concept to realisation, analysing a theme, selecting and controlling materials and processes, and producing a critical study of a chosen artist.